 Quinoa has come a long way in the last few years — all the way from the back shelves of health food stores to national supermarket aisles.
 Its high protein content, sweet and nutty flavor, and delicate texture have made quinoa a popular substitute for starchier pasta and rice — though once you try it, you're not likely to think of it as a "substitute" again!
 Quinoa is an easy grain to love.

 Several of us here at The Kitchn like to make a big pot of quinoa on the weekends and eat it throughout the week with curry, grilled vegetables, or braised meat.
-It's one of the most delicious, fast-cooking lunch staples we know (not to mention healthy).
-Here's how to cook great quinoa — not mushy, not bitter — but delicate and perfectly fluffy.
+It's one of the most delicious, fast-cooking (not to mention healthy) lunch staples we know.
+Here's how to cook great quinoa — not mushy or bitter, but delicate and perfectly fluffy.

 Basic Quinoa Facts

-1 cup quinoa (any variety — white or golden, red, or black)
+uncooked quinoa (any variety — white or golden, red, or black)